Kohl Center

-The Kohl Center is an arena and athletic center at the University of Wisconsin–Madison, United States.
-The building, which opened in 1998, is the home of the university's men's basketball and ice hockey teams, and the women's basketball team.
-It also housed the university's women's ice hockey team through 2012, after which they moved into the adjacent LaBahn Arena.
-Seating capacity is variable, as the center can be rearranged to accommodate a basketball court, a hockey rink, or a concert.
-The maximum capacity is 17,287 in its basketball configuration, and 15,359 for ice hockey.
-The center has three levels, with the floor holding about 7,500 people, and the two upper balconies about 4,500 each.
-It is the second largest indoor venue in Wisconsin and the largest outside Milwaukee.
-The arena is located on the southeast corner of the UW–Madison campus, at the intersection of West Dayton and North Frances Streets.
+The Kohl Center is a multi-purpose arena located at the University of Wisconsin–Madison, United States.
+The arena opened in 1998 and is the home of the university's men's basketball and ice hockey teams, and the women's basketball team.

+The Kohl Center has the fourth largest seating capacity in the Big Ten Conference with 17,287 for basketball and 15,539 for hockey.
+It is the second largest indoor venue in Wisconsin after Fiserv Forum in Milwaukee and is located at the intersection of West Dayton and North Frances Streets.

+The arena is named after former United States Senator, former Milwaukee Bucks owner, and alumnus Herb Kohl, who donated $25 million of his Kohl's fortune to the project.

 Naming

-The sporting arena is named after former United States Senator and former Milwaukee Bucks owner Herb Kohl, who donated $25 million of his Kohl's department/grocery store fortune to the building project.
+In 1995 Herb Kohl donated $25 million to support the construction of the yet-unnamed arena.
 At the time it was the largest single donation in University of Wisconsin System history.
 Because of the donor's first name, it is sometimes locally referred to as the "Herb Garden".
-Former Wisconsin Badgers basketball player Albert Nicholas and his wife donated $10 million toward the project, with the adjoining practice pavilion named the Nicholas-Johnson Pavilion and Plaza; the basketball floor itself was renamed in his honor after his death in 2017.
+Former Wisconsin Badgers basketball player Albert Nicholas and his wife donated $10 million toward the project, with the adjoining practice pavilion named the Nicholas-Johnson Pavilion and Plaza; the basketball floor itself was renamed in his honor after he died in 2017.
 Jack F. Kellner and his sons donated an additional $2.5 million to the project.
 Wisconsin-based Hammes Company developed the arena for UW–Madison in 1993.
 The Boldt Company was the project's general contractor.

 The Kohl Center boasts the nation's highest attendance in men's and women's college hockey.

 Student section

 Originally known as "Mr. Bennett's Neighborhood" (for then-coach Dick Bennett) the student section of the Kohl Center adopted the name "Grateful Red" in 2002.
-The name was a reference to of the rock group, the Grateful Dead, and members wore tie-dyed T-shirts as their pseudo-uniforms.
+The name was a reference to the rock group, the Grateful Dead, and members wore tie-dyed T-shirts as their pseudo-uniforms.
 The Detroit News ranked the section the #1 college basketball student section in February 2007.
 In 2018, the university renamed all student sections ”AreaRED”.

 The student section holds 2,100 students and extends from the floor to the roof of the Kohl Center, a span of three decks.
 Under former coach Bo Ryan, the men's basketball team achieved a record of 133–10 at home and held a 24-game home winning streak through the 2006–07 season.

+Court Storming Games

+The Kohl Center has hosted a number of big games where a Badger victory led to fans storming the court: